UK Visa for Nigerians: Everything You Need to Know (2026 Guide)

 - Unsigned or unstamped letters (all letters must have original signatures and company stamps)

-- Fake documents (consular adjudicators are trained to spot forgeries—don't risk it)
+- Fake documents (Entry Clearance Officers are trained to spot forgeries—don't risk it)

 Step 3: Complete the Online Application